 For this recipe, you can either use a dehydrator or your oven on its lowest temperature setting.
 The oven temperature, however, will be too high to keep the almonds truly raw.
 If you don't have a dehydrator, then I recommend trying the oven, and then moving to a good dehydrator once you know you will use it.

-So here is the recipe for Homemade Chocolate Almonds for another great snack for you and your family:
+So here is the recipe for Homemade Chocolate Almonds which will give you another great snack for you and your family: